-Students are expected to be available for research duties for 30-35 hours a week, Monday-Friday.
-Schedules may vary among different labs.
-Readings and assignments may be assigned prior to the start of the program.
-Participants will be offered an optional Research Methods class designed to prepare them to become productive members of the research community.
-This course will meet 1-2 times weekly and will focus on research topics such as how to find and read scientific articles, how to determine the validity of data and good writing techniques.
+As part of the STEM Research Experience program, participants will be offered a Research Methods class which will prepare them to be productive members of the research community.
+This course will focus on research topics such as how to find and read scientific articles, how to determine the validity of data and good writing techniques.

 - A materials fee to offset all lab materials used by participants

 - The cost of a research quality poster to present at the culminating poster session